olgatildastyle/olgatildastyle/README.md

 [Little Paws Haven](https://dm1trr1y.github.io/kindcode-project/): A team-based frontend project built as a single-page website.
 The project focuses on clean semantic markup, responsive layout, accessibility, and collaborative development using GitHub workflow (feature branches, pull requests, and code reviews).

-[Coffe Joy](https://wiktor-bruy.github.io/webee-project/)  A coffee shop web application created using HTML, CSS, and JavaScript.
+[Coffee Joy](https://wiktor-bruy.github.io/webee-project/)  A coffee shop web application created using HTML, CSS, and JavaScript.
 Implemented features include community subscription, detailed information about the coffee shop, and a modal window.